Women's Health Treatment

 While fascial restrictions in the pelvic area can cause pain and dysfunction locally, these restrictions can effect other parts of the body like the neck, head and shoulders.
 Misaligned hips or coccyx from falls, pelvic torsion or childbirth can also cause problems in the sacrum and low back, as well the knees and feet.

 Over the years, many gynecologists, urologists, osteopaths, and other medical professionals have recognized and prescribed internal pelvic floor treatment for their patients.
+Internal work is safe, gentle and effective.

 ”Leslie Daley is what you hope every health care practitioner would be like.
 I came to her with reoccurring pelvic pain, and with her empathy, skilled touch, and ability to see the whole picture, finally felt listened to after so many months of confusion and unease— that resounding “yes!” moment of symptom relief and of hope.
 Leslie has a keen ability to navigate more sensitive topics around pelvic pain, and with a gentle though intentional touch.
 She helps you feel like a true participant in your own healing, while gently guiding you with insight and care.
 I can not recommend her enough.
 An OT worth celebrating!“